Jumanji: The Next Level: Accolades

-At the 2020 Kids' Choice Awards, Jumanji: The Next Level received nominations for Favorite Animated Movie and Favorite Movie Actor, both of which Johnson won it and Hart lost to him.
+At the 2020 Kids' Choice Awards, Jumanji: The Next Level received nominations for Favorite Movie and Favorite Movie Actor for Johnson and Hart, which Johnson won.
 The film's visual effects received the Asian Academy Creative Award for Best Visual or Special FX in TV Series or Feature Film at the second ceremony, and a nomination for Best Visual Effects or Animation at the 10th AACTA Awards.
 It was nominated at the Golden Trailer Awards for Best Fantasy Adventure and Best Comedy/Drama TrailerByte for a Feature Film.
-At the 46th Saturn Awards, it received a nomination for Best Fantasy Film.
+At the 46th Saturn Awards, it received a nomination for Best Fantasy Film, but lost to Once Upon a Time in Hollywood, another film from Columbia Pictures.

 Sequel

 Dwayne Johnson revealed in an interview that the villain Jurgen the Brutal is actually an avatar of an unknown character, and would be explored in a potential sequel.
 In March 2020, Jake Kasdan confirmed early developments for a follow-up film.
 Kasdan confirmed plans to maintain the core cast of the previous two films.
-The following month, the filmmaker stated that the story for the next installment is in development.
-In November 2021, producer Hiram Garcia confirmed that a pitch was developed and is ready to be presented to the studio after Kasdan finishes his work on the upcoming Red One.
-The following month he reiterated plans to develop the next Jumanji, once filming on Red One wraps, stating that this time-table works with the actors' busy production schedules.
-In March 2023, Hart indicated that it would be the final film in the series.
+The following month, the filmmaker stated that the story for the next installment was in development.
+It later was reported that the follow-up film was delayed due to the COVID-19 pandemic.

+In November 2021, producer Hiram Garcia confirmed that a pitch was developed and is ready to be presented to the studio after Kasdan finished his work on Red One (2024).
+The following month he reiterated plans to develop the next Jumanji, once filming on Red One wrapped, stating that this timetable works with the actors' busy production schedules.
+In March 2023, Kevin Hart indicated that it would be the final film in the series.
+In October 2024, Sony scheduled the next film in the series for release on December 11, 2026.
+Production began in November 2025, with Johnson reiterating that it would be the last film in the series.